autopi-io/documentation/docs/guides/adding_a_new_widget_from_scratch.md

 ---
 id: adding-a-new-widget-from-scratch
-title: Adding a New Widget From Scratch
+title: Adding a New Widget from Scratch
 ---

-You are able to easily tie data directly from your vehicle to the dashboard.
+You can easily tie data directly from your vehicle to the dashboard.
 This guide will go over the steps of adding a new widget based on data you discovered from your OBD library.
 Widgets depend on data from your vehicle.
-So lets get an overview of how data is retrieved from your vehicle and added to your widgets.
+So, lets get an overview of how data is retrieved from your vehicle and added to your widgets.

 ![Create widget steps](/img/guides/adding_a_new_widget_from_scratch/create_widget_steps.jpeg)

-Creating a new widget consist of the 3 steps shown above.
+Creating a new widget consists of the 3 steps shown above.
 Let go over them.

 ## Library - Discover PID's

 Use the library to discover what data you want to log.
-The library consist of data automatically extracted from your vehicle, but also contains data created by other users.
+The library consists of data automatically extracted from your vehicle, but also contains data created by other users.
 The library is divided into two parts - your own library and the community library.
 The community library contains all commands globally available in the AutoPi system and your own library contains all the commands